geospachos/DataAgent/README.md

 * To fetch data from the API and have it explained:

-        const result = await run(agent2, "Use the getData tool to fetch data and explain it to me.");
+        const result = await run(DataFetchingAgent, "Use the getData tool to fetch data and explain it to me.");
 * To read the file and get a simple confirmation:

-        const result = await run(agent2, "Read the file using the readFile tool and make a TLDR with it.");
+        const result = await run(DataFetchingAgent, "Read the file using the readFile tool and make a TLDR with it.");

 Modifying Agent Capabilities